Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 How Azoth Works

-When you compile a Solidity contract, the compiler produces EVM bytecode: a sequence of low-level instructions the Ethereum Virtual Machine executes.
-Think of it like assembly code for Ethereum.
-Azoth operates at this level, restructuring the bytecode while preserving its exact behavior.
+When you compile a Solidity contract, the compiler produces EVM bytecode: the low-level instructions the Ethereum Virtual Machine executes.
+Azoth operates at this level, restructuring bytecode while preserving behavior.

 The process works in three stages: